-Aidan Lane, FCLC ‘23, is an assistant features editor for The Observer.
+Aidan Lane (they/them), FCLC ‘23, is a former features editor for The Observer.
 They’re a Journalism major minoring in Spanish and New Media and Digital Design.
 When they’re not looking for people to speak Spanish with, you’ll probably find them in the Lincoln Center practice rooms playing guitar, attempting to learn the drums or listening to every genre imaginable.

 Mental Health at Fordham: Where We Are and How To Move Forward